ornao/pp4/README.md

 #### COULD HAVE

-21. As a user, i want to be able to see an interactive map of where the campsite is
+21. As a user, I want to be able to see an interactive map of where the campsite is
 22. As a registered user, I can reset my password so that I can regain access to my account if I forget my password.
-23. As a user, I can signup to the site using one of my social media accounts to allow for an even more seemless registration.
+23. As a user, I can signup to the site using one of my social media accounts to allow for an even more seamless registration.
-24. As a logged in user, I can like people's reviews so that I can show i agree with their comments aboyt their stay.
+24. As a logged in user, I can like people's reviews so that I can show i agree with their comments about their stay.

 #### WON'T HAVE

-25. As a registered user, I can be contacted directly by site owners on wesbite ad receive replies and noticications of these relies through the wesbite through messaging services.
+25. As a registered user, I can be contacted directly by site owners on the website and receive replies and notifications of these replies through the website through messaging services.
 26. As a user i want to have real-time weather reports for days of my stay available when booking

 ### Admin/Site Owner